learn-co-curriculum/pc-ios-day03-essentials/README.md

   + Answer: `["Peru", "Laos", "Chad", "Cuba", "Togo", "Iraq", "Iran", "Mali", "Oman", "Fiji"]`

 ##Dictionaries
-+ Hashes are the second data structure we're going to talk about.
-+ Hashes give context to data (a bunch of ages without names to associate them with mean nothing), it's a additional data dimension.
++ Hashes give context to data (a bunch of ages without names to associate them with mean nothing), it's an additional data dimension.
 + They are like two column tables.
 The difference is that for an array the left side of the column is the index, for hashes there is no numbered index, but there is another piece of data on the left side of the table, called the **key**.

 ####Hash